-- (ii) the international security identification number (ISIN); - (iii) the rights attached to the shares, the procedure for the exercise of those rights and any limitations of those rights; - (iv) where applicable, the information referred to in Article 5 of Directive (EU) 2024/... +; - (v) the price at which the shares will be offered or, if the price is not known, an indication of the maximum price or a description of the method for determining the price, pursuant to Article 17 of this Regulation and the process for its disclosure; - (vi) a warning that the tax legislation of the investor's Member State and of the issuer's country of incorporation may have an impact on the income received from the shares; and - (vii) where applicable, information on the underlying securities and, where applicable, the issuer of the underlying securities. - XIII.
+- (ii) the international security identification number (ISIN); - (iii) the rights attached to the shares, the procedure for the exercise of those rights and any limitations of those rights; - (iv) Where applicable, information referred to in Article 6 of Directive (EU) 2024/... of the European Parliament and of the Council+.

+Where applicable, information on the underlying securities and, where applicable, the issuer of the underlying securities.

+A warning that the tax legislation of the investor's Member State and of the issuer's country of incorporation may have an impact on the income received from the shares.

+XIII.
 Reason for the offer and use of proceeds